 I was planning my third birth, a VBAC, but I could not afford a doula (what I didn't realize was that I could not NOT afford a doula).
 I had a plan though.
 I had read every book I could get my hands on.
-I had sat down with my mom diligently and rehearsed scenarios.
+I had sat down with my mom and diligently rehearsed scenarios.
 We practiced comfort measures.
 I talked with my sister over the phone - she is midwife, but unfortunately wasn't local (and trust me, she tried to encourage me to get a doula).
 I ended up having my mom, my best friend, my cousin, and a few other women present to support me at this birth - my goal was a natural, vaginal birth - but even with all that support, I did not feel that any of them stepped into the role of doula.
 Comforter - YES!
 Encourager - YES!
 Prayer support - YES!
 But never did any of them remind me of my options when interventions were considered - in fact, you could often see their fears and concerns override them.
 When things got tough, they didn't know what to do.
-When I hit that point in labor, when you want to give up and no longer no how to comfort yourself, no one knew how to help me press through.
-I am thankful, I did have a vaginal birth and a successful VBAC, but I did get an epidural at 8cm.
+When I hit that point in labor when you want to give up and no longer know how to comfort yourself, no one knew how to help me press through.
+I am thankful though, I did have a vaginal birth and a successful VBAC, but I did get an epidural at 8cm.

 But a DOULA... she can be your doula!

-She did all that and MORE...
+She did all that and so much MORE...